bernieplug/eepelican/content/blog/definitive-guide-keywords.md

 Those longer, 3+ word phrases are exactly what you’re looking to optimize for.
 They’re the “long tail” keywords.
 These keywords are significantly less competitive, making it easier to rank higher for them.
 They’re also much more likely to convert into sales, since they indicate a desire for a specific product.

 These unique searches may only occur once every few days, as opposed to thousands of daily searches for “fat head” keywords (as those one-word vanity keywords are also called).
-However, when summed up, long tail searches make up the majority of total search volume - around 70%.
+However, when summed up, long tail searches make up the majority of total search volume—around 70%.
 You can see this in the graph below, courtesy of [moz.com](https://moz.com/).
 In addition, since long tail keywords have a notably better conversion rate despite their rarity, the math works out in your favor for making sales.

 ![Search Demand Curve Chart](/images/blog/2015/09/search-demand-chart-colors.gif)